Jesus1397/Jesus1397/README.md

 - 🌱 I’m currently learning about Docker and NestJs

-- ❓ Ask me about anything related to MEAN stack and related technologies
+- ❓ Ask me about anything related to MERN stack and related technologies

 - ⚡ Fun fact: I always use "xD" and ":V" unconsciously